aztecrex/docker-workshop/Part2.md

       - nginx:website
 ```

-This is the basic structure of all Docker Compose configurations.
+This is a very simple composition.
 The heart
 of the configuration is a list of services, which are containers either
 pulled from a repository or built from source.
 The *version* directive
 tells Compose about the grammar in use.
 You should use version 2 unless you